ASC 2022 Logo no tagline 300

-What is Item Authoring?
+What is Item Authoring / Item Writing?

-Item authoring, aka item writing, is the process of creating test questions.
+Item authoring is the process of creating test questions.
 You most likely have seen “bad” test questions in your life, and know firsthand just how frustrating and confusing that can be.
 Fortunately, there is a lot of research in the field of psychometrics on how to write good questions, and also how to have other experts review them to ensure quality.
 It is best practice to make items go through a workflow, so that the test development process is similar to the software development process.

 Because items are the building blocks of tests, it is likely that the test items within your tests are the greatest threat to its overall validity and reliability.
 Here are some important tips in item authoring.
 Want deeper guidance?
 Check out our Item Writing Guide.